CSCI-5980-Spring-2026/Assignments/Assignment-1/README.md

 At the end of our last live programming class, all of the nodes were stored in a flat vector in the `Scene` class.
 In this assignment, you will implement a scene graph structure.
 Each `Node` will contain an arbitrary number of child nodes, and update and draw calls will recursively propagate through the entire graph.

 We weren't quite able to finish implementing the assignment starter code during our last live programming class.
-So, please watch this brief video that I have prepared to finish and explain the code you will be extending in this assignment.
-(VIDEO LINK WILL BE ADDED SHORTLY.)
+So, please watch the [video](https://mediaspace.umn.edu/media/t/1_zg0x21sl) that I have prepared to finish and explain the code you will be extending in this assignment.

 Late submissions will be accepted until *Wednesday, March 18*.
 As described in the [syllabus](https://github.com/CSCI-5980-Spring-2026/Syllabus), the late penalty is 5% per day, which can be reduced by spending late points.